Vivendi's de Puyfontaine to temporarily take on CEO powers at Telecom Italia

 Vivendi's ambition is to become a southern European media powerhouse and expand its content distribution across platforms.

-Vivendi is expected to name its own chief convergence officer, Amos Genish, as TIM's managing director or chief operating officer, sources close to the matter have told Reuters, with the task of running the former state phone monopolist on a day-to-day basis.

-Some TIM investors are expecting the former Israeli army captain and telecoms dealmaker to complete the company's overhaul -- with a burst of deals that could include the spin-off of the company's fixed-line network and the sale of its Brazilian unit.
+Some TIM investors are expecting Genish to complete the company's overhaul -- with a burst of deals that could include spinning off the company's fixed-line network and the sale of its Brazilian unit.

-Overall group earnings before interest, tax, depreciations and amortization (EBITDA) rose 10.4 percent to 4.1 billion euros and revenues increased by 7.4 percent to 9.8 billion euros - in line with an analyst consensus forecast provided by the company.
+Overall group earnings before interest, tax, depreciations and amortization (EBITDA) rose 10.4 percent to 4.1 billion euros and revenues increased by 7.4 percent to 9.8 billion euros.

-In his last official act as CEO, Cattaneo - who is stepping down with a payout of 25 million euros, a record for such a short stint in office - will host a conference call with analysts on Friday.
+In his last official act as CEO, Cattaneo - who is quitting with a payout of 25 million euros, a record for such a short stint in office - will host a call with analysts on Friday.